-This area continues to be a key priority for PFCC with 17 separate live broadcast Public Accountability Meetings taking place during 2020/21, which allowed the PFCC to hold the Fire Service to account while providing the opportunity for members of the public to email questions in advance of the meeting and/or to use Twitter during the meeting to ask questions.
+This area continues to be a key priority for PFCC with 11 separate live broadcast Public Accountability Meetings taking place during 2021/22, which allowed the PFCC to hold the Fire Service to account while providing the opportunity for members of the public to email questions in advance of the meeting and/or to use Twitter during the meeting to ask questions.
 The review reflected that this was a significant strength of the organisation during a heightened time of risk and interest for the public in relation to the pandemic.

-Building on the strength of a Fire and Rescue Plan, where the PFCC considered the views of 1,000 members of the public, as well as local businesses, partners and the Fire and Rescue Service themselves, as to how the Service should evolve, the PFCC continued this with further engagement with the public around the Precept proposals for both 2020/21 (where 2,213 people responded to the PFCC survey) and 2021/22 (where 3,085 people responded).
+Building on the strength of the Fire and Rescue Plan 2019-21, where the PFCC considered the views of 1,000 members of the public, as well as local businesses, partners and the Fire and Rescue Service themselves, as to how the Service should evolve, the PFCC enhanced this even further with the development of the 2022-25 Fire and Rescue Plan with wider engagement and consultation.
+The new plan is based on engaging with over 3,500 people within York and North Yorkshire, and over 2,000 people responded to the survey which helped inform this new plan.